scottpeterson/pnwquizzing/docs/district_governance/bylaws.md

 The District Coordinator is appointed by the Assembly for an annual term and will oversee tactical governance, policy implementation leadership, and financial plan execution.
 While all tactical activities of the PNW are overseen by the District Coordinator, the District Coordinator should as a norm appoint individuals and charter subcommittees to conduct the work and hold these individuals and subcommittees accountable.

+The District Coordinator has the responsiblity to lead or delegate the leading of General Assembly Meetings.

 The District Coordinator should not, with a small set of exceptions, manage any tactical activity directly without having first attempted and failed to delegate and then only after receiving explicit Board approval.
 Such Board approval should be considered short-term and no longer than the quizzing season in which it is granted.

 The following are duties of the District Coordinator that should not be delegated: